aboutcode-org/aboutcode/README.md

 ### Important Links

-Our homepage lives at http://aboutcode.org
+Our homepage is at http://aboutcode.org

-Our documentation (in progress) lives at https://aboutcode.readthedocs.io/en/latest/
+Our documentation (in progress) is at https://aboutcode.readthedocs.io/en/latest/

 AboutCode Documentation Group Email Addresses: